prebeng/vim-branchname/README.md

-# Fossil plugin for vim
+# Get branchname in Vim

 A [Vim][vim] plugin to find a branchname, e.g. to show in the status line.